-- A fiber is user-mode code that gets scheduled according to a user-defined scheduling algorithm - Only one fiber at a time is permitted to execute, even on multiprocessor hardware - 2000 includes fibers to facilitate the porting of legacy UNIX applications that are written for a fiber execution model
+- A fiber is user-mode code that gets scheduled according to a user-defined scheduling algorithm. - Only one fiber at a time is permitted to execute, even on multiprocessor hardware. - Windows 7 includes fibers to facilitate the porting of legacy UNIX applications that are written for a fiber execution model. - Windows 7 also introduced user-mode scheduling for 64-bit systems which allows finer grained control of scheduling work without requiring kernel transitions.

-Programmer Interface - Interprocess Comm.
+Programmer Interface - Interprocess Communication

-- Win32 applications can have interprocess communication by sharing kernel objects - An alternate means of interprocess communications is message passing, which is particularly popular for Windows GUI applications - One thread sends a message to another thread or to a window - A thread can also send data with the message - Every Win32 thread has its own input queue from which the thread receives messages - This is more reliable than the shared input queue of 16-bit windows, because with separate queues, one stuck application cannot block input to the other applications
+- Win32 applications can have interprocess communication by sharing kernel objects. - An alternate means of interprocess communications is message passing, which is particularly popular for Windows GUI applications - One thread sends a message to another thread or to a window. - A thread can also send data with the message. - Every Win32 thread has its own input queue from which the thread receives messages. - This is more reliable than the shared input queue of 16-bit windows, because with separate queues, one stuck application cannot block input to the other applications